 - A call to action.

-A great public speaking lesson.
-And a great lesson about life in general.
-Here’s the text of the speech, written out like a poem – the way speeches should be written.
+A great scene and a great lesson about public speaking and life in general.
+Here’s the text of the speech from The Pursuit of Happyness, written out like a poem – the way speeches should be written.

 Don’t ever let somebody tell you,